$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-Conversely, by applying the Proposition \ref{cohomologyformulaforsegre} and long exact sequence of cohomology, one can see that kernel bundles in items (i) and (ii) are special $1$-away ACM bundles of rank 2 on $\p1 \times \p1$. \end{proof} \begin{corollary} If $\cE$ is a special $1$-away ACM bundle of rank 2 on $\p1 \times \p1$, then it is weakly Ulrich. \end{corollary} \begin{proof} It is the direct result of Theorem \ref{thm:1awayclassificationP1XP1} in the light of Definition \ref{defn:weaklyUlrich}. \end{proof}
+Conversely, by applying Künneth’s theorem and considering its cohomology, one can check that kernels in items (i) and (ii) are special $1$-away ACM bundles of rank 2 on $\p1 \times \p1$. \end{proof} \begin{corollary} If $\cE$ is a special initialized $1$-away ACM bundle of rank 2 on $\p1 \times \p1$, then it is weakly Ulrich. \end{corollary} \begin{proof} It is a direct consequence of Theorem \ref{thm:1awayclassificationP1XP1} in the light of Definition \ref{defn:weaklyUlrich}. \end{proof}